mrosata/weather-js-shell/README.md

-# weather-js-shell
+## weather-js-shell
-Shell script written in node which informs user on local weather details.
+A shell script written in node which informs user on local weather details.